poga/devpoga.org/content/post/parsing-streaming-data-actix-lua.md

 ### Then I stopped playing the video game

 It turns out that writing Rust and Lua is more fun than actually playing the video game.
-I'm really happy with `actix-lua`.
-It's actually a useful library!
+I'm really happy with [`actix-lua`](https://github.com/poga/actix-lua).
 I believe there's potential for the crate and I'm excited to explore it!